 All of the materials used in this snowflake wreath can be found at the Dollar Tree around the Christmas season.

-One of the best parts about this diy Christmas decoration is the ability to change it up.
+One of the best part about this DIY Christmas decoration is the ability to change it up.
 This snowflake wreath looks great in a monochromatic white color scheme or full of color.
 Use faux berries, greenery, ornaments, ribbon, birds, or pinecones to customize it to your liking

 - 6 miniature artificial Christmas trees